Ross Greenburg

 Ross Greenburg (born 1955) was president of HBO Sports from 2000 to 2011.
+He is a member of the Sports Broadcasting Hall of Fame.
+He was the executive producer of the movies 61* and Miracle.

 Early life and education

 Greenburg grew up in Scarsdale, New York.
 He attended Brown University, where he worked as an assistant writer for the sports news director at WPRI-TV Providence.
 He graduated in 1977 with a degree in political science.

 Career

 Greenburg spent 33 years at HBO Sports.
 He served as VP and executive producer from 1985-1990 and then as Senior VP and executive producer from 1990-2000.
 In 2000, Greenburg became President and served in that position until 2011.
-During his tenure, he won 51 Sports Emmys and 8 Peabody Awards.
+During his tenure, he won 56 Sports Emmys and 8 Peabody Awards.
 He succeeded Seth Abraham as president.

-HBO Sports is famous for its series Sports of the 20th Century a series of sports documentaries produced by Greenburg, as well as the leading sports magazine show Real Sports with Bryant Gumbel, a football studio show led by Bob Costas, Dan Marino, Cris Carter, and Cris Collinsworth titled Inside the NFL and HBO World Championship Boxing.
+Greenburg produced the sports documentary series, Sports of the 20th Century, and the sports magazine show, Real Sports with Bryant Gumbel, for HBO Sports.
+He was also the producer of Inside the NFL, a football studio show hosted by Bob Costas, Dan Marino, Cris Carter, and Cris Collinsworth and HBO World Championship Boxing.

 Following his tenure at HBO, Greenburg created Ross Greenburg Productions.

 In 2016, Greenburg took a teaching position at Iona College, where he served as Executive-in-Residence for the 2018-2019 academic year.
 He also served as an adjunct professor and advisory sports member.